Does Louisiana Collect an Estate "Death" Tax?

 So what does this mean in plain English?
 It means that a portion of the federal estate tax was taken away from the IRS and instead paid to the decedent's state taxing authority.
 As such, prior to January 1, 2005, if a deceased Louisiana resident owed federal estate taxes, then the Louisiana Department of Revenue collected the pick up tax from the deceased Louisiana resident's estate.

-What is the Future of the Louisiana Estate Tax?
+Future of the Louisiana Estate Tax?

 For more information about the Louisiana estate tax, refer to Inheritance and Estate Transfer Taxes on the Louisiana Department of Revenue website.

-Does Louisiana Collect a State Inheritance Tax?
+State Inheritance Tax?

 Does Louisiana currently collect a state inheritance tax, which is a tax assessed against the share received by each individual beneficiary of an estate as opposed to an estate tax, which is assessed against the entire estate?
 The answer to this question is No, Louisiana does not currently collect a state inheritance tax.

-Does Louisiana Collect a State Gift Tax?
+State Gift Tax?

 Louisiana did collect a state gift tax prior to July 1, 2008.
 For more information about the Louisiana gift tax, refer to General Questions About Gift Taxes on the Louisiana Department of Revenue website.